hackzilla/Pico/README.md

 Pico
 ----

-Simple Server converted from flat html+php to Symfony2
+Simple Search Engine converted from flat html+php to Symfony2

 This is a search engine completely written by drunk people in 6 hours late one Saturday night in 2006.